Angel-Mu/ntd-smooth-calculator/api/README.md

 ```bash
 cp .env.example .env
 ```
+**NOTE:** Make sure that the .env values are the ones you can use to connect to your postgres service

 - Set up the DB if this is the first time you run the api
 ```bash